United States forms

 - When filing I-566 alongside I-508 (Waiver of privileges if pursuing other immigration benefits)

-- Failing to include a complete English translation for any documents written in a foreign language.
+- Failing to provide a complete English translation for any document written in a foreign language.

 Form I-694 is used to notify the U.S.